 Chris Columbus

 The comedy Mrs. Doubtfire (1993), starring Robin Williams, was another box office success for Columbus.
 He went on to direct several other films throughout the 1990s, which were mostly met with lukewarm reception.
 However, he found commercial success again for directing the film adaptations of J. K. Rowling's novels, Harry Potter and the Sorcerer's Stone (2001) and its sequel, Harry Potter and the Chamber of Secrets (2002).
-In addition to directing, Columbus was a producer for Harry Potter and the Prisoner of Azkaban (2004), and the drama The Help (2011), for which he was nominated for the Academy Award for Best Picture.
+In addition to directing, Columbus was a producer of Harry Potter and the Prisoner of Azkaban (2004) and the drama The Help (2011), for which he was nominated for the Academy Award for Best Picture.
 He also directed the fantasy Percy Jackson & the Olympians: The Lightning Thief (2010) and the 3D action comedy Pixels (2015).

 Biography from the Wikipedia article Chris Columbus (filmmaker).
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.